-6. Two representations objecting to the application have been received from other interested parties.
+6. 3 representations objecting to the application have been received from local residents.
 Copies of the representations are attached at appendix C to the report.

 Norwich City Council Statement of Licensing Policy

 7. Attached at appendix D are the elements of the city council's local licensing policy, which are considered to have a bearing upon the application.